yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/T-Com/SINUS154-DSL.rst

 == Hardware ==

 This router differs to ["OpenWrtDocs/Hardware/T-Com/SINUS154-DSL-BASIC-3"] which uses a different CPU.
+But has the same CPU as ["OpenWrtDocs/Hardware/T-Com/SINUS154-DSL-BASIC"].

 It also has a USB Port and different miniPCI WLAN card which can not be seen on the image due to glue.
 After removing the glue the Chip desc reads ISL 3880 IK.